IanMadlenya/quotes/README.md

 The example scripts illustrate loading a tiny fake OPRA data example designed to illustrate the computation.
 The scripts require several additional SciDB plugins available on GitHub.
-The easisest way to install the plugins is to follow the instructions here:
+The easiest way to install the plugins is to follow the instructions here:

 https://github.com/paradigm4/dev_tools